Days Countdown

 Traditional Customs and Symbols

-Across cultures, numerous customs have become synonymous with New Year’s Eve.
-In the United States, fireworks are vibrant parts of the celebration, illuminating the sky as clocks strike midnight.
-In Spain, the tradition of consuming twelve grapes—one for each stroke of the clock—symbolizes good luck for each month of the coming year.
+Across cultures, many traditions are closely associated with New Year’s Eve.
+In the United States, fireworks light up the sky at midnight.
+In Spain, eating twelve grapes—one for each stroke of the clock—is believed to bring good fortune for the coming months.

 Modern Celebrations